 Movement quality recognition from respiration

 The aim of this work was to develop novel techniques for movement quality recognition from the respiration audio.
 Respiration is of paramount importance for body movement.
-Starting from this observation we developed two methods that use the audio respiration signal captured by a standard microphone placed near the mouth.
-Both approaches use supervised machine learning for classification.

 The first approach consisted of the classification of a set of acoustic features such as Mel-frequency Cepstrum Coefficients (MFCC) extracted from exhalations of a person performing full body movements with different expressive qualities.

 In the second approach, the intrapersonal synchronization between the respiration and kinetic energy of body movements was used to distinguish between the two qualities.
 To this aim, first, the degree of synchronization between two modalities was computed using the Event Synchronization algorithm.
 Later, the output of the Event Synchronization was used for classification.
 Both approaches were evaluated on the 15 minutes multimodal corpus composed of short performances by three professional dancers.
-The results of this work were published in [IC40].

 Movement quality recognition from using wearable sensors and multimodal fusion